 Sometimes you need to wire a bathroom fan and light on one switch.
 Code often requires a fan in bathrooms these days, but you may only have one switch.
 Or maybe you have two switches but just want one switch to run both.
 Fortunately it’s easy to do.
 Here’s how.

 This kind of arrangement isn’t a bad idea anyway.
 It’s safe to assume if someone is in the bathroom, the light is on.
 And running the fan is the best way to keep mold from growing in the bathroom.
-Condensation from hot water causes mold, but the water won’t condense if the fan pulls the vapor out.
+Condensation from hot water causes mold, and can also reduce light fixture and bulb life expectancy, but the water won’t condense if the fan pulls the vapor out.

 Wire a bathroom fan and light on one switch when you have two switches

 If you already have lights and a fan on two switches, simply label the wires off each switch, remove them from the switches, and remove the light switches.
 Tie the equivalent wires together with wire nuts while adding a new length of wire long enough to reach the switch you want active.
 This new wire is called a pigtail.
 Get a new 20-amp switch.
 Run the pigtails to the new switch, then remove the old switch for the fan.
 You might want to put an outlet there in its place.